DZ-ABDLHAKIM/AI-Lead-Extractor/README.md

 ## 🎯 What Can AI Extract?

 ### 📋 Structured Data
-- **Contact Information** - "Extract all emails, phone numbers, and addresses"
+- **Lead Information** - "Extract all emails, phone numbers, and addresses"
 - **Team Members** - "List all team members with their names and roles"
 - **Pricing Plans** - "Extract pricing tiers with features and costs"
 - **Product Details** - "Find product names, descriptions, and specifications"